University Catalog 2026-2027

 Typically offered in Fall and Spring

-MIE 413 New Venture Planning (3 credit hours)
+MIE 413 Business Innovation and New Venture Planning (3 credit hours)

 Typically offered in Fall and Spring